-To the Stockholders and the Board of Directors of DocGo Inc. (formerly known as Motion Acquisition Corp.)
+To the Stockholders and the Board of Directors of Motion Acquisition Corp.

-Opinion on the Financial Statements
+Opinion on the Financial Statement

-We have audited the accompanying balance sheet of DocGo Inc. (formerly known as Motion Acquisition Corp.) (the "Company") as of December 31, 2020, the related statements of operations, changes in stockholders' equity (deficit) and cash flows for the period from August 11, 2020 (inception) through December 31, 2020, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020, and the results of its operations and its cash flows for the period August 11, 2020 (inception) through December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying balance sheet of Motion Acquisition Corp. (the "Company") as of December 31, 2020, the related statements of operations, changes in stockholders' equity and cash flows for the period from August 11, 2020 (inception) through December 31, 2020, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020 and the results of its operations and its cash flows for the period from August 11, 2020 (inception) through December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.